For models with 6-cylinder engine

 This system consists of two vacuum diaphragms (the first is located near the intake manifold, the second is behind the throttle body), two solenoid valves and three additional throttle valves, two of which are connected together.

 Warm up the engine.
-Open the throttle for a second and check that the vacuum diaphragm links (arrows) moved when the throttle was opened.
+Open the throttle valve for a second and check that the vacuum diaphragm rods (arrows) move when the throttle valve opens.
 If not, check the condition of the vacuum hoses.

 Examination

 Using a vacuum pump, create a vacuum on the vacuum diaphragms.
-Check that when creating a vacuum on the diaphragm, the diaphragm rod is retracted.
-If not, replace diaphragm.
+Check that when a vacuum is created on the diaphragm, the diaphragm rod retracts.
+If not, replace the diaphragm.

 Replacement

 1. Disconnect the vacuum hose from the diaphragm.
-Disconnect the rod from the damper, unscrew the fixing bolts and remove the diaphragm.
+Disconnect the rod from the damper, unscrew the mounting bolts and remove the diaphragm.

 2. Installation is carried out in the reverse order of removal.